URGENT: Medical Device Correction UPDATE

 The U.S. Food and Drug Administration (FDA) has been notified of this action.

-Insulet identified that certain Pods from specific lots may have a small tear in the internal tubing that delivers insulin.
-If this happens, insulin may leak inside the Pod instead of being fully infused in the body as intended.
+Insulet identified that some Pods from specific lots may have a small tear in the internal tubing that delivers insulin.
+If this happens, insulin may leak inside the Pod instead of being fully infused in the body as intended potentially leading to underdelivery of insulin.

 This issue does not affect continuous glucose monitoring (CGM) systems or CGM readings.